yekrutdloc/Sound-Alerted-Camera-Project/README.md

 10. Select "115200bps" in "baud rate"
 11. Select correct serial port
 12. Ready to upload code!
-13. Recommended to try a test code in "Code->HUZZAH->Hardware Test Codes" to verify that everything is working
+13. Recommended to try a test code in "Code->HUZZAH->Test codes" to verify that everything is working

 ###Connecting to camera using Ethernet cable
 1. Connect Ethernet cable between camera(AXIS PTZ Q6115-E or compatible) and PoE module(PoE port), this supplises the network connection+power